jonnor/projects/roland-modela/README.md

 Few pieces, few-sided milling job, good registration.
 Can we split part down the middle?
 Then becomes two-part, one-sided milling, no registration.
 Challenge is cutting good (half) circles for the bearings to sit in.
-In the naive (evenly segmented XY) approach.
+In the naive (evenly segmented XY) approach, bearing will be held in by an N-gon with only edges connecting.
 A continous half-circle path in XZ will do much better.
 Can this be done with FreeCAD Path/CAM?
 * Design & make spindle mount/adapter.
 Preferably attach to the 4 hex screws that originals use.
 * Find a replacement motor.
 Brushless with ESC seems ideal?
 Should start on the spindle-on signal from MDX.
 Is this just 12v?
 Ideally can use the same power-supply and connector also.
-* Make
+* Make adapter for replacement motor unit

 References
 ------------